Skip to main content

 Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-Birth control pills may not work as well while receiving this medicine.
+Birth control pills may not work as well while receiving Mounjaro.
 Your doctor may suggest you use another form of birth control for 4 weeks after starting this medicine and for 4 weeks after each dose change.

-Taking tirzepatide with other medicines to treat diabetes like insulin or sulfonylureas may increase your risk of hypoglycemia.
+Taking other medicines to treat diabetes like insulin, sulfonylureas, or other GLP-1 agonists such as Ozempic (see Mounjaro vs Ozempic) with this treatment may increase your risk of low blood sugar levels.
 Talk to your doctor and pharmacist about low blood sugar and how to manage it.

-This medicine delays gastric emptying and has the potential to change the absorption of other medicine that are taken orally.
+This medicine delays gastric emptying and has the potential to change the absorption of other medicines that are taken orally.

 This list is not complete.
 Many other drugs may interact with this medicine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 To check for interactions with this medicine click the link below.